Bake to the roots

 Instructions

-1. For the smoky mushrooms clean the mushrooms and cut into slices.
+1. For the smoky mushrooms clean the mushrooms and cut them into slices.
 Heat up a large pan with some avocado oil until very hot.
 Add the mushrooms and fry until nicely browned – it takes about 4-5 minutes.
 Add the smoked paprika powder, oregano, cumin, and cayenne pepper as well as some salt and pepper – mix to combine.
-Let cook for 5-6 minutes longer but do not burn them.
+Let them cook for 5-6 minutes longer but do not burn them.
 Cover and set aside when done.

 3. For the beans and corn mixture rinse and drain the black beans.
-Add together with the drained sweet corn to a pot.
+Add them together with the drained sweet corn to a pot.
 Add the smoked paprika powder, lime juice, tabasco sauce and mix in.
 Season with some salt and pepper.
-Cover and heat up over low temperature – the mix does not have to cook, you just want it warm.
+Cover and heat over low temperature – the mix does not have to cook, you just want it warm.

 4. For the guacamole peel and dice the onion and garlic finely, chop the cilantro and add everything with some salt to a mortar and crush until everything has a soft texture.
-Wash and dry the tomato, cut in half and remove the watery insides – cut into fine dices.
+Wash and dry the tomato, cut it in half and remove the watery insides – cut into fine dices.
 Add the avocado flesh to a bowl and mash with a fork until smooth.
 Add the onion/garlic mix and diced tomato to the bowl and mix.
-Add the lime juice and season with salt and pepper.
+Finally, add the lime juice and season with salt and pepper.
 Cover and set aside.

 5. To assemble the burritos warm the tortillas, add some of the tomato rice on top, then the fried mushrooms, beans and corn, guacamole and top with some shredded red cabbage and baby spinach leaves.
 Roll up tightly and serve with some tortilla chips and dips.
 If you want to serve them later wrap them in some wax paper or aluminum foil.
 The wrapped burritos should stay fresh in the fridge for 2 days.